Lefteris-Souflas/Apache-Drill-and-Impala/README.md

 # Apache Drill and Impala Assignment

+Assignment 1 for the Advanced Data Engineering Course of AUEB's MSc in Business Analytics

 ## Data Virtualization and Query Performance Optimization Report

 In this comprehensive report, we delve into the realm of data virtualization within the domain of big data analytics, with a particular focus on comparing the capabilities of three prominent tools: Apache Drill, Hive, and Impala.